DaphLC/name-classification/README.md

 More information can be found in [the project report](ML_for_NLP_ENSAE_LE_CORNEC.pdf).

-All code can be run in colab, using the [provided notebook](name-classification.ipynb)
+All code can be run in colab, using the [provided notebook](name-classification.ipynb).
+Click this [direct link](https://colab.research.google.com/drive/1zDhIKoMHqlYjJTVSacJ6nNLw90pZaKTB?usp=sharing) to directly access the notebook on Colab.
+Simply save a copy to your workspace to run/edit the code.

 ### Contributions